Rica320/SGI-23-24/tp1/README.md

 - The plane is black, its also possible to see the specular light.
 The diffuse light is black and its present in the plane .

+- The shininess of the plane affects the size of the specular light effect.
+The bigger the shininess (n) the smaller the specular light effect.

+- The more distance we put to the point light the farther the light will achive.

+- NOTE: Intensity is not the penultimate parameter of the point light.
+- The change of decay will determine the effect that the distance between the light and the object point will have in the light intensity.
+The bigger the decay the smaller the effect of the distance in the light intensity.
+Its not clear if 1 is a linear decay and 2 is a quadratic decay.